microsoft/MSLab/Docs/AzureStackHCI/01-AzSHCI-Planning/03-deployment-models-and-workloads.md

 ![](03-Deployment-Models-and-Workloads/media/ClusterSets01.png)

-## User Profile Disks host
+## User Profile Disks host (Windows Server Only)

 Azure Stack HCI can also host user profile disks (UPDs).
-Since UPD is VHD (both native Windows Server functionality and FSLogix), Scale-Out File Server can be used as workload pattern is the same as for Virtual Machines.
+Since UPD is VHD (both native Windows Server functionality and [FSLogix](https://github.com/microsoft/WSLab/tree/master/Scenarios/FSLogix)), Scale-Out File Server can be used as workload pattern is the same as for Virtual Machines.

 ## SQL